pBread/sms-content-moderator/README.md

 - Twilio is authenticated through the X-Twilio-Signature, see https://www.twilio.com/docs/usage/webhooks/webhooks-security#validating-signatures-from-twilio

 - You need to define the env variables CONVERSATIONS_PRE_EVENT_WEBHOOK_URL & TWILIO_AUTH_TOKEN

+### Explain the prompt can be offloaded to the LLM provider, most likely